 help students prepare for careers after high school -- and to help schools incorporate content into their curriculum that will help students succeed in the workplace.

-“We don’t want to have a job/skills mismatch,” says Dr. Ellen Liftin, President and Executive Director for The Council for Educational Change
+“We don’t want to have a job/skills mismatch,” says Dr. Elaine Liftin, President and Executive Director for The Council for Educational Change

 .
 “So many students are graduating unaware of their options and the potential careers they can have.
 We’re serving as a vehicle to create an awareness of what is out there currently and get students focused on the future.”